Charlie Kirk, who helped build support for Trump among young people, dies after campus shooting

 But Kirk’s zeal for confronting liberals in academia eventually won over an influential set of conservative financiers.

 Despite early misgivings, Turning Point enthusiastically backed Trump after he clinched the GOP nomination in 2016.
-Kirk served as a personal aide to Donald Trump Jr., the former president’s eldest son, during the general election campaign.
+Kirk served as a personal aide to Donald Trump Jr. during the general election campaign.

 Soon, Kirk was a regular presence on cable TV, where he leaned into the culture wars and heaped praise on the then-president.
 Trump and his son were equally effusive and often spoke at Turning Point conferences.